Skip to Main Content

 Journal Impact: WorldCat

-Search WorldCat by the journal's current ISSN number, if known.
-You may perform a title search, but realize that doing so will potentially yield dozens of records for the same journal, reflecting among other factors name changes over the years.
-If you do not know the ISSN number use Ulrichsweb to obtain it.
-Even a "clean" ISSN search can result in more than one record for a particular journal title.
-This is because, as mentioned above, thousands of libraries contribute records to WorldCat.
-When hundreds of libraries catalog a single source multiple records are often created.
-Stick with an ISSN search for best results.
+Search WorldCat by the journal's current ISSN number.
+Title searches are not recommended because they will potentially yield dozens of records for the same journal, reflecting among other factors name changes over time.
+If you do not know the ISSN number try Googling it or use Ulrichsweb if you can gain access.
+Understand that even a "clean" ISSN search can result in more than one record for a particular journal title.
+That is because thousands of libraries contribute their holdings records to WorldCat.
+Records for the same journal can vary slightly from library to library, but there will always be a "main" record in WorldCat to which most libraries attach their journal holdings.

 Follow these steps to search WorldCat: